 Unit No. Title of Unit & Contents Hrs.

 Ι Sources of Ancient Indian History 15

-1. Meaning - Sources l
+1. Meaning - Sources

-2. Archaeological Sources l
+2. Archaeological Sources

-2.1 Inscriptions, Copperplate l
+2.1 Inscriptions, Copperplate

-2.2 Coins l
+2.2 Coins

-2.3 Remains l
+2.3 Remains

-3. Literary Sources l
+3. Literary Sources

 3.1 Religious Literature

 3.2 Non-Religious Literature

+Unit No. Title of Unit & Contents Hrs.

 3.3 Travelers Accounts

-Unit Outcomes: l l
+Dutcomes:

 UO 1.
 To study history scientifically with the help of

-archeological and literary sources. l
+archeological and literary sources.
+To understand that the architecture and literature of ancient

-UO 2.
-To understand that the architecture and literature of ancient India was superior to the architecture and literature of
+00 2.
+India was superior to the architecture and literature of

-modern times. l
+modern times.

-II The Indus Valley Civilization 14
+II The I ndus Valley Civilization 14

-1. The Indus Valley Civilization
+The Indus Valley Civilization

 1.1 Discovery

 1.2 Spread

 2. Town Planning

 3. Life of People in The Indus Valley Civilization

 3.1 Social Condition

-3.2 Economic Condition - Agriculture and Trade l l
+3.2 Economic Condition - Agriculture and Trade

 3.3 Religious Condition

-4. Causes of Decline l
+4. Causes of Decline

-Unit Outcome: l l
+Unit (Dutcome:

-UO 1.
-To analyze the culture, geography, history and daily life l l
+To analyze the culture, geography, history and daily life

-of India valley civilization.
+of Indus valley civilization.

 UO 2.
-To describe how the physical characteristics of river valleys supported permanent settlements and the rise of
+To describe how the physical characteristics of river

+valleys supported permanent settlements and the rise of

-early civilizations in India.
+ттт The V early civilizations in India.
+16

-III The Vedic Culture 16
+III Yedic Culture Home Land 16

-1. Home Land

-2. Early Vedic Culture
+Early Vedic Culture

-2.1 Social Condition
+۷. 2.1 Social Condition

 2.2 Political Condition

 2.3 Economic Condition

 2.4 Religious Condition

+2 Latar Vadia Culture

 3. Later Vedic Culture

+3. 3.1 Social Condition

-3.1 Social Condition l
+3. 3.1 Social Condition3.2 Political Condition

-3.2 Political Condition
+3. 3.1 Social Condition3.2 Political Condition3.3 Economic Condition

-3.3 Economic Condition
+3.1 Social Condition3.2 Political Condition3.3 Economic Condition3.4 Religious Condition

-3.4 Religious Condition
+Unit C 3.1 Social Condition 3.2 Political Condition 3.3 Economic Condition 3.4 Religious Condition

+Unit C 3.1 Social Condition 3.2 Political Condition 3.3 Economic Condition 3.4 Religious Condition Dutcomes: To understand that the Vedic literature is not mere a

+Unit (UO 1.
+3.1 Social Condition 3.2 Political Condition 3.3 Economic Condition 3.4 Religious Condition Dutcomes: To understand that the Vedic literature is not mere a religious text but it is a scientific text.

+Unit C 3.1 Social Condition 3.2 Political Condition 3.3 Economic Condition 3.4 Religious Condition Dutcomes: To understand that the Vedic literature is not mere a religious text but it is a scientific text.
+To make the world away that India is a mother of

+IV Unit (UO 1.
+UO 2.
+3.1 Social Condition 3.2 Political Condition 3.3 Economic Condition 3.4 Religious Condition Dutcomes: To understand that the Vedic literature is not mere a religious text but it is a scientific text.
+15

+IV Unit C UO 1.
+UO 2.
+Revol 3.1 Social Condition 3.2 Political Condition 3.3 Economic Condition 3.4 Religious Condition Dutcomes: To understand that the Vedic literature is not mere a religious text but it is a scientific text.
+To make the world away that India is a mother of democracy and the Vedic period bears witness to this.
+15

+IV Unit C UO 1.
+UO 2.
+Revol 3.1 Social Condition 3.2 Political Condition 3.3 Economic Condition 3.4 Religious Condition Dutcomes: To understand that the Vedic literature is not mere a religious text but it is a scientific text.
+To make the world away that India is a mother of democracy and the Vedic period bears witness to this. utions in Ancient India 15